dsorokin/aivika-modeler/README.rst

 Aivika Modeler allows building and running discrete event simulation models in Python
 =====================================================================================

-Using Aivika Modeler, you can create fast enough discrete event simulation models that are executed in native code.
+Using Aivika Modeler, you can create quite fast discrete event simulation models that are executed in native code.
 Also you can run the simulation experiments by the Monte Carlo method, specifying that how the results should be processed.
 It can plot Time Series, Deviation Chart by the confidence